Dynatrace/OneAgent-SDK-for-Java/samples/README.md

 ![remotecall-server](img/remotecall-service.png)

 ### Run InProcessLinking sample application
-This Application shows how to in-process-linking is being sued.
-To run this sample you need to create a custom service for your tenant. and of course Dynatrace OneAgent must be installed.
+This Application shows how to in-process-linking and custom service attributes are being used.
+To run this sample you need to create a custom service for your tenant - and of course Dynatrace OneAgent must be installed.

 - ensure you have custom service for method `startAsyncOperation` in class `com.dynatrace.oneagent.sdk.samples.inprocesslinking.InProcessLinkingApp`
 - run sample: `mvn exec:exec`